Tourist woman visiting Budapest

 11 Things to pack when travelling abroad with only a carry-on

-habit of forgoing a heavy checked bag, you won’t be able to look back.
+Once you ditch the habit of bringing a heavy checked bag, you won’t be able to look back.

 “Travelling with only a carry-on bag is the best way to travel,” CAA Travel Consultant Alyssa Uusitalo says, “The convenience of getting off the plane and not waiting around the luggage carousel is the greatest feeling in the world.
 It’s amazing the amount you can bring with just a personal item and carry-on bag.”

-Say goodbye to standing in additional lines and checked baggage fees or the stress of lost luggage.
+Say goodbye to standing in additional lines, checked baggage fees, and the stress of lost luggage.
 With just a carry-on, you don’t need to worry about others handling your bags or where to store your heavy luggage before you check in to your hotel.

 To help you pack, our travel experts share tips on what to pack when you only bring a carry-on.